Not-Neon/FN-Tool/index.md

-## FN-Tool

-An all in one leaking tool useful for grabbing information on Fortnite game.

 ### Requirements

 To run FN-Tool, you must have either JetBrains Rider, Visual Studio 2022 or Visual Studio Code with the .NET 6.0 SDK installed.
 You must also install the dependencies of FN-Tool into your project.